rbms-bsc/DCRMR/_pages/Ppdm/Manufacture-statement.md

 <a name="5.29.2.1">5.29.2.1</a> A statement that identifies a place of manufacture, a manufacturer, or a date of manufacture of a published manifestation.

-<a name="5.29.2.2">5.29.2.2</a> A manufacture statement includes a statement about the printing, duplicating, casting, etc., of a published manifestation.
+<a name="5.29.2.2">5.29.2.2</a> A manufacture statement includes a statement about the printing, duplicating, casting, or other mehtod of manufacturing of a published manifestation.

 ## 5.29.3 General rule